Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Time- and angle-resolved photoemission spectra

 \subsection{SDW phase}

-Let us first recall the results of single-particle excitation spectra in the pure Hubbard model, i.e., $V=0$ in Eq.~\eqref{eq:Hamiltonian_of_1DEHM}, as shown in upper panels of Fig.~\ref{eq:uZw2yjVp}, which have also been discussed in Ref.~\cite{Ejima2022PRR}.
+Let us first recall the results of single-particle excitation spectra in the pure Hubbard model, i.e., $V=0$ in Eq.~\eqref{eq:Hamiltonian_of_1DEHM}, as shown in the upper panels of Fig.~\ref{eq:uZw2yjVp}, which have also been discussed in Ref.~\cite{Ejima2022PRR}.

 In the absence of the pump pulse [$A(t)=0$], the Bethe ansatz \cite{Lieb1968PRL,Essler2005} provides the exact energy dispersion, which explains the results for $U=10$ in Fig.~\ref{eq:uZw2yjVp}(a).
 There are one spinon and two holon bands due to spin-charge separation.
 The two holon bands are degenerate at $k=0$ and $\pm \pi$, and their width is $4 t_{\mathrm{h}}$.
-The spinon and holon bands split at $k=0$, while the upper holon band merges with the spinon band at $k=\pm\pi$.
-The spinon-holon excitation continuum below the lower holon band is visible for $\abs{k} \geq \pm \pi/2$.
-The spectra obtained here correspond to the lower Hubbard band.
+The spinon and holon bands split at $k=0$, while the upper holon band merges with the spinon band at $k=\pm\pi/2$.
+The spinon-holon excitation continuum below the lower holon band is visible for $\abs{k} \geq \pi/2$.
+The spectra obtained here correspond to the LHB.
 A detailed comparison of the exact results and the calculated spectra can be found in Refs.~\cite{Benthien2007PRB, Ejima2021SPP, Murakami2021PRB}.

 We now turn to the case for the nonequilibrium state.
 It should be noted that this photoexcited state is associated with the emergence of the so-called $\eta$-pairing state \cite{Kaneko2019PRL,Kaneko2020PRR,Ejima2020PRR,Ejima2020JPSCP}, which is the exact eigenstate of the Hubbard model \cite{Yang1989PRL,Essler2005}.
-Figures~\ref{eq:uZw2yjVp}(b) and \ref{eq:uZw2yjVp}(c) respectively show $A^{-} (k, \omega, \Delta t_{\mathrm{pr}})$ at $\Delta t_{\mathrm{pr}} = 0$ and $\Delta t_{\mathrm{pr}} = 8$.
-The pump pulse induces a photoexcited state, leading to the emergence of a new dispersion with its minimum at $k=0$, ranging from $k = -\pi$ to $\pi$ above the Fermi level, and a reduction in the spectral intensity of the lower Hubbard band.
-This newly emerged dispersion is not seen in the inverse photoemission spectra~\cite{Ejima2021SPP}.
-The shift of the spectral weight after pulse irradiation can also be confirmed in the results of the TDOS, see Fig.~\ref{eq:uZw2yjVp}(d).
+Figures~\ref{eq:uZw2yjVp}(b) and \ref{eq:uZw2yjVp}(c), respectively, show $A^{-} (k, \omega, \Delta t_{\mathrm{pr}})$ at $\Delta t_{\mathrm{pr}} = 0$ and $8$.
+The pump pulse induces a photoexcited state, leading to the emergence of new spectral weights with a dispersion ranging from $k = -\pi$ to $\pi$ above the Fermi level and exhibiting a minimum at $k=0$.
+A similar dispersion can also be observed in finite-temperature photoemission spectra attributed to thermally excited electrons \cite{Ejima2021SPP,Nocera2018PRB,Nishida2020JPSJ}.
+This observation suggests that the electrons in the LHB are resonantly excited into the UHB by the pump pulse \cite{Wang2017PRB}.
+Simultaneously, a reduction in the spectral intensity of the LHB occurs.
+The shift of the spectral weight after pulse irradiation can also be confirmed in the results of the TDOS [see Fig.~\ref{eq:uZw2yjVp}(d)].